Insider Sell: Coinbase Global - GuruFocus.com

 On May 24, 2023, Brian Armstrong, Chairman and CEO, 10% Owner of Coinbase Global Inc (COIN, Financial), sold 29,730 shares of the company.
 This recent transaction is part of a series of insider sell activities by Armstrong over the past year.
-In this article, we will take a closer look at Brian Armstrong, Coinbase Global Inc, and the relationship between insider buy/sell activities and the stock price.
+In total, he has sold 520,300 shares and purchased 0 shares during this period.
+This article will provide an overview of Brian Armstrong, Coinbase Global Inc, and an analysis of insider buy/sell activities and their relationship with the stock price.

 Who is Brian Armstrong?